arthurshim/wanderlustfest/Readme.md

 Please open a ticket or a basecamp todo if you have trouble setting this up.

+## Setup Howto
+* Clone this repo
+* Create a mysql database called wl_prod, check default/settings.php for username and passwords
+* Import wl_prod.sql in the database
+* Create a directory called fiels in the foler which has index.php
+* Use the Apache2 VirtualHost settings provided below and modify it for your DocumentRoot

 ## Apache2 VirtualHost settings
 ````
 <VirtualHost *:80>